 What Is a Gourmet Chef?

 Gourmet chefs use complex cooking skills and techniques to create dishes for restaurant patrons or clientele.
 Read on to learn more about what a gourmet chef does and how you can train to become one.
-Schools offering Art of Cooking degrees can also be found in these popular choices.

 What a Gourmet Chef Does